 - If piston rings were removed, see Disassembly/ Inspection and Service procedure to install new rings. - Lubricate cylinder bore, piston, and piston rings with engine oil.
-Compress rings of piston 1 using a piston ring compressor. - Lubricate crankshaft journals and connecting rod bearing surfaces with engine oil.

-- 4. Make sure FLY stamping on piston is facing towards flywheel side of engine.
-Use a hammer with a rubber grip and gently tap piston into cylinder as shown.
-Be careful oil ring rails do not spring free between bottom of ring compressor and top of cylinder. - Install inner rod cap to connecting rod using screws.
+Compress rings using a piston ring compressor. - Lubricate crankshaft journals and connecting rod bearing surfaces with engine oil. - 4.
+Make sure FLY stamping on piston is facing towards flywheel side of engine.
+Use a hammer with a rubber grip and gently tap piston into cylinder.
+Be careful that oil ring rails do not spring free between bottom of ring compressor and top of cylinder. - Install inner rod cap to connecting rod using screws.
 Torque in increments to 13.6 N·m (120 in. lb.).
 Illustrated instructions are provided in service rod package. - 6.
 Repeat above procedure for other connecting rod and piston assembly.